 All members are required to update their membership once every seven (7) years (per Section 6a of Ordinance CLLO-2010-0121-01).
 If you are 55 or over and an active member, this requirement is waived.

 For those members who are enrolled and only need to update their membership, we will continue to take re-certifications on a walk-in basis Monday through Friday from 8:00 am until 4:30 pm.
 To access and print the re-certification form, use the following link: Re-certification Form.
-An interview will be conducted at the time of re-certification to determine tribal contact, unless contact has already been determined and deemed sufficient.

 Please do not forget to bring your county issued certified* birth certificates for yourself and any children under the age of 18.
 You must be physically present to update your enrollment, unless you meet one of the following exceptions (per Section 6b of Ordinance CLLO-2010-0121-01):